jkhusanov/jobs-mobile/README.md

 Following advanced Udemy [React Native: Advanced Concepts course](https://www.udemy.com/react-native-advanced/learn/v4/overview)

 ## Main Goal
-Creating an awesome app that helps you find jobs near you.
-Just let the app know your location and then it will find tech jobs in that location.
+What do you do when you're looking for a job?
+Well, you can create an awesome app that helps you find jobs near you 😄 Just let the app know your location and then it will find tech jobs in that location.
 Uses [GitHub Jobs](https://jobs.github.com/api) to find jobs.
 State management and data storage are handled with Redux and Redux Persist.

 ### [Demo - Try it on Expo](https://expo.io/@jkhusanov/jobs-mobile)